School and Community Programs

 *Workshops must be scheduled back to back.

 Thanks to our sponsors, we are able to provide a limited amount of grant funding to help underwrite the costs of these residencies in your school.
-The application deadline for the 2018-2019 school year is September 28, 2018.
-Grant funding is only available for the full Residency project.
+The application deadline for the 2019-2020 STEAM Residency Project is May 31, 2019.

 "When Jay did the intro with the kids, I thought,